 As all word-for-word glossarists are tempted to do (see my satire in HJAS v35 p226-233), Gagliardi has here succumbed to the temptation to make his first version enigmatic, so as to leave room for revelations in his second version.
 His Pidgin gloss "endure" for shou (second word in the line), which is not correct, becomes more accurately "get" on the right-hand page, and the gratuitous mystification is dispelled.
 It should have been "receive" on the left-hand page, thus avoiding the mystification entirely.
 Why devote a whole page to creating mystification in the first place?
 It wastes half the book.
 That whole line is rendered by Gagliardi in this way: "As a general, you get your orders from the government."
 The topic grammar is wrong for "general," which is the subject of the sentence, and any first-year student can render that sentence more accurately as "the general receives his orders from the ruler."
 When Gagliardi actually encounters the Chinese topic marker, say in the middle of Chapter 1, he makes a noun of it:

 and comes up with the translation "Warfare is one thing."
 Nor can this nonsense be blamed on Gagliardi's consistency principle, since at the very beginning of Chapter One, where exactly the same phrase occurs, it is glossed "War / thing" and translated "This is war."
-That too is nonsense, but at least it is variable nonsense.
+That too is nonsense, but it is different nonsense.
 The only consistency here on view is that when Gagliardi encounters Chinese topic phrases, he makes a hash of them, and not even a consistent, even-textured hash, but a hash with strange corners and surprises and bits of unexpected gristle for the unwary diner to chew on.

 We may now take up the end of the sentence quoted above from Sundz 8.
 Gagliardi's gloss does not deny that it is from the "monarch" that the general gets his orders, but in his translation, this becomes instead "the government."
 No modern reader is likely to be baffled by "monarch," or unable to apply it to his own, perhaps post-monarchical, situation, but "government" can be defended as acceptable updating.
 Still, how far is Gagliardi going to modernize, not only the text, but the society in back of the text?
 Sundz fans will immediately wonder about the line in Chapter 1 that mentions "calculations in the temple" in advance of battle.
 How is this temple going to come out of Gagliardi's meat grinder?
 Peeking back at p25, we find "Before you go to battle, your organization's analysis may indicate that you might not win."
 The answer to the question "how far" is thus, evidently, "all the way."
 For superstitious divination, we here get the much more modern concept of operations research and strategic analysis.